Builder68/OpenEarlyMacsRAMexpansion/README.md

 Two options are available for installing these boards:

-•	Soldering piggyback sockets
+###•	Soldering piggyback sockets

 This is the easiest method and can be reversed.
 Solder DIP sockets onto specific ICs (U5-11F, U5-11G, U12E, U13E, and U4F for the auxiliary board) on the logic board.
-Then, the boards connect through male pin headers to these sockets.
+Then, the boards connect through male pin headers to these sockets. *This task requires a certain degree of soldering expertise.
+Ensure that all pins from the DIP sockets are soldered securely and double-check the continuity between the base of the IC leg and the top of the pin socket.*

-• Relocating ICs to the expansion boards
+###• Relocating ICs to the expansion boards

-Alternatively, relocate those ICs to the expansion boards and install pin header sockets (machine round type preferably) directly onto the logic board to make the connection.
+Alternatively, relocate those ICs to the expansion boards and install pin header sockets directly onto the logic board to make the connection with male pin headers soldered to the boards.
+It is highly recommended to use the rounded or machined type for both the pin header sockets (female) and the pin headers.

+###• Resitor Arrays RP2 & RP3

 Additionally, resistor arrays RP2 and RP3 must be removed from the logic board, and at least 4 to 6 signals (standard mode, depending the Mac model is 512 or 128) need to be collected through cables soldered to specific points on the logic board and brought to the expansion board using DIP connectors.